An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Results

-Figure \ref{fig:histpminorm}a shows that, like MIR, a large difference exists between datasets for the initial and final PMI values.
-In figure \ref{fig:histpminorm}b, the traces are normalized to be zero minimum and then plotted in a log scale.
-Values from step 100 and onward are plotted.
+Figure \ref{fig:histpminorm}a plots PMI for each dataset as a function of the number of iterations, and shows that, like for MIR, PMI differs between datasets.
+Again, the decrease in PMI accelerates when newton descent begins at iteration 50.
+In figure \ref{fig:histpminorm}b, the traces are normalized and plotted on an inverse log scale in the same way as figure \ref{fig:histmirnorm}b.
+Values from iteration 100 and onward are plotted.
 Here, the red line is again the median PMI across all datasets for each time point.
-The median trace for PMI is somewhat more erratic than MIR, but it can be seen that diminishing decreases in PMI occur around 1,000 iterations, again with a slight increase after that point.
+The median trace for PMI is somewhat more erratic than MIR.
+It can be seen that diminishing decreases in PMI occur around 1,000 iterations, again with a slight increase after that point.